What is the Women's Charter?

-2010 The following response was submitted, before the amendments to the Women’s Charter were passed in January 2011.
-Feedback on the Women’s Charter (Amendment) Bill (29 Oct 2010).
+Through the years, SCWO has provided feedback and consultation on amendments to the Women’s Charter.
+In 2010, SCWO submitted feedback on the Women’s Charter Bill before amendments were passed in January 2011.
 The amended Charter introduced provisions to better prepare at-risk couples for marriage, to mitigate the impact of divorces, and to strengthen the enforcement of maintenance orders.

 In 2013, we provided feedback on the Family Justice System.
 In 2015, SCWO provided a response to the Ministry of Social and Family Development (MSF) when they sought public feedback on amendments to the Women’s Charter Bill for 2016.